 - In a fieldwork practicum course, students participate in a weekly seminar and conduct 5-15 hours/week of fieldwork at an outside organization.
 In most practicum courses, it is the professor, and not the student, who sets up these positions.
 In all cases, the placements are chosen because they will give students the opportunity to conduct work that is closely related to the seminar topic.

 Practicum courses provide an opportunity for students to become substantive experts on a particular topic, cultivate a range of legal skills, and begin to develop a professional identity.
-They allow students to build networks that can be tapped for future internships and jobs.
+They provide students with opportunities to build their professional networks.
 And they foster in students the confidence they need to work as lawyers upon graduation.